Considered one of the greatest NBA players of all time is a man that’s worshipped by millions as an icon of inspiration.

 James eats mainly protein and fruit for breakfast, such as egg-white omelets, yogurt, smoked salmon, berries, and gluten-free pancakes.

-On days where he doesn’t feel like overeating, a bagel with peanut butter is his go-to meal, which provides him with enough energy for his daily routine.
+On days when he doesn’t feel like overeating, a bagel with peanut butter is his go-to meal, which provides him with enough energy for his daily routine.

 Lunch and Dinner